Theatre of Pain: Reception

-Critical reception
+The album did not fare well critically.
 In their August 1985 review, People praised guitarist Mick Mars' work but found little else to applaud.
 The magazine called the album "thudding trash", with Neil's vocals and Sixx's songwriting taking the brunt of the criticism.
 The magazine felt that, while Theatre of Pain does contain some of the band's most accomplished work, the album ultimately "needs cosmetic surgery".
 Terry Atkinson of the Los Angeles Times declared that Sixx's lyrics "include some well-phrased lines", but ultimately declared that the album "plods along nondescriptly" with "punchless riffs", stating that the album "sounds as if it was produced by a machine in a youth-market research firm."
 Tim Holmes of Rolling Stone found Theatre of Pain to be the group's "most technically proficient album" while dismissing the heavy metal genre entirely, not understanding its growing popularity.

-Sixx spoke about Theatre of Pain in 1987, declaring that "Some of that stuff is as polished as we've ever gotten, that's not good for this kind of music.
-But there was still plenty of dirty and grit on it - we can only get so polished.
-Polishing our music is like painting a garbage can."